 The Farm Fox Experiment

 He carefully started selecting the tamer foxes while discarding the most vicious ones, in a process meant to mimic the domestication process of dogs.
-He continued his breeding program for 26 years of his life and such breeding program still continues as of today... definitively something he would be extremely proud of if he was still alive...
+He continued his breeding program for 26 years of his life and such breeding program still continues today.
+He would be extremely proud if he was still alive!

 Some Stunning, Unexpected Changes

 As the tamer foxes were selectively bred and the most vicious were discarded, about 50 years later, outstanding changes started taking place.
-Perhaps the most relevant were the drastic coat changes.
-Throughout the years, the foxes started losing their distinctive silver coat color and started developing a piebald colored coat.
+Perhaps the most relevant was the drastic coat changes.
+Throughout the years, the foxes started losing their distinctive silver coat color and started developing a piebald-colored coat.
 Because the foxes were tamed and kept in captivity, they no longer appeared to have a need for the silver coat which allowed them to camouflage in the wild!